FRC-1902/Piggy-Plotter/README.md

-# A-MAP
+# Piggy Plotter
-A GUI-based autonomous planner.
+An autonomous designer created by team 1902, Exploding Bacon.